rcoh/rcoh-dot-me-v2/content/hire-me.md

 I'm currently open to:

-* Engagements from 1 week to 3 months
+* Engagements from 1 day to 3 months
-* Remote or onsite in the SF Bay Area
+* Onsite in the SF Bay Area or remote

 ### Recent work